8.1 Attendance at Classes

 8.6 Summer School Work and Other Work Done Elsewhere

-Students who wish to receive Swarthmore College credit for work at another school must obtain preliminary approval and after-the-fact validation by the Swarthmore department or program concerned, or for participants in the Off-Campus Study program, the Swarthmore Off-Campus Study Office.
+Students who wish to receive Swarthmore College credit for work at another school must obtain preliminary approval and after-the-fact validation by the Swarthmore department or program concerned.
+For participants in Global Engagement: Off-Campus Study Semester/Year Program, please see section 7.15 or visit the Global Engagement Office.
 Preliminary approval depends on adequate information about the content and instruction of the work to be undertaken and ensures the likelihood of the work’s applicability toward the Swarthmore degree as well as clarifies the amount of Swarthmore credit likely.
-Preliminary approval is tentative except when automatic credit is approved as part of the Off-Campus Study Program.
-Final validation of the work for credit will depend on evaluation of the materials of the course, such as syllabus, transcript, written work, examinations, indication of class hours, and so forth unless the course has been pre-estimated to receive automatic credit as part of the Off-Campus Study Program.
+Final validation of the work for credit will depend on evaluation of the materials of the course, such as syllabus, transcript, written work, examinations, indication of class hours, and so forth.
 In all cases, transfer of credit is subject to successful completion of the course, i.e., receipt of a straight US equivalent grade of “C” or higher.
 Work in other programs, especially summer school programs, may sometimes be given less credit than work at Swarthmore, but this will depend on the nature of the program and the work involved.
 Validation may include an examination, written or oral, administered at Swarthmore.
 All decisions are made on a case-by-case basis.
 Credit for AP and similar work is discussed in section 3.5 .
-To receive Swarthmore credit for study abroad during the academic year, students must participate in the Off-Campus Study Program and comply with its payment plan (study abroad is discussed in section 7.15 ).
+To receive Swarthmore credit for Off-Campus Study during the academic year, students must participate in the Global Engagement: Off-Campus Study Semester/Year Program and comply with its payment plan (study abroad is discussed in section 7.15 ).
 For the 2020-2021 academic year, students who have been approved for a leave of absence from Swarthmore for either or both of Fall or Spring are allowed to submit no more than the equivalent of 2.0 Swarthmore credits for course work completed elsewhere, taken either in-person or remotely, during the academic year.

 An official transcript of grades and credits from the other school must be received by the Registrar’s Office before validated work can be recorded for credit.
 By College policy, in order for work done elsewhere to be granted Swarthmore College credit, the grade for that work must be the equivalent of a straight C or better, but a better than C grade does not in itself qualify for Swarthmore credit.